 What is a Deal?

 But before we get to popping and diving beneath the hood, you may be wondering, “What the heck is a ‘Deal’?”

-A Deal is the full documentation of a transaction at any stage of its journey—from quote to receipt—within your My Little Salesman Sales Desk.
+A Deal is the full documentation of a transaction at any stage of its journey—from quote to receipt—within your Dealership Drive Sales Desk.
 I like to think of Deals as the “story” of a transaction—capturing the who, what, when, and where—as it evolves in real-time.
 And the Deals section of your Sales Desk keeps every transaction at your fingertips at a moment’s notice—whether you’re on a desktop computer or out in the field on your mobile device.